sngular/kloadgen/docs/schemas.md

 # Schemas

-This page includes information regarding the schemas that applies to this plugin.
+This page includes information regarding the schemas in relation to this plugin.

 ## Field types